usecanvas/curse/README.md

 ## Usage

 Create a new `Curse` and pass it an `HTMLElement`.
-The curse is capable of capturing and restoring the user's selection.
+The curse is capable of capturing and restoring the user's selection inside of that element.

 ```javascript
 var element = document.querySelector('#editor');